In most cases, 2% is a very good APR, but this rate is usually only accessible to people with good credit.

 If you take out a loan for $30,000 with a 5% APR and a 5-year loan term, you’ll pay $3,968 in interest over the life of your loan.
 In comparison, a higher APR of 20% for the same loan term would accrue $17,688 in interest.
 The lower APR results in savings of about $14,000!

 Comparison shopping is the best way to ensure you’re getting the most favorable loan terms, including a low APR.
 Start your search about a month before you’re ready to buy.
-You’ll have two weeks after your first pre-approval application to submit as many as you’d like and have them appear as just one hard inquiry on your credit report.
+You’ll have two weeks after your first pre-approval application to submit more applications.
+You shouldn't submit more after two weeks, or you'll get more hard checks on your account that will drop your credit score.

 And to ensure you always have the lowest rate, Jerry will send you new quotes every time your policy comes up for renewal—so you’re always getting the coverage you want at the best price.